SIGNAL in Science

 |

-In another experiment (see the paper), the Ryan lab used a SIGNAL program to dynamically vary the presentation of male frog stimuli in order to study male-male phonotaxis.
-The program presented calls at specific temporal and spatial points determined in real-time by the researcher based on the response of the subject.
+In another experiment (see the paper below), the Ryan lab used a SIGNAL program to dynamically vary the presentation of male frog stimuli in order to study male-male phonotaxis.
+The program presented calls at specific temporal and spatial points determined in real-time by the researcher based on the response of the test subject.

 |